Prog-Monkey/apt-nerd/README.md

 Welcome to **apt-nerd**, your one-stop solution for effortlessly installing Nerd Fonts on your system.
 Say goodbye to complicated installation processes and hello to a seamless experience with apt-nerd!

+---

-## Getting Started 🚀
+## 🚀 Getting Started

 ### Prerequisites

-Make sure you have `git` installed on your system.
+Before you begin, ensure you have `git` installed on your system.
 If not, you can install it via your package manager.

+Alternatively, if you prefer not to use `git`, you can **download the repository as a zip**, unzip it, and skip the `git clone` step.

 ### Installation

-1. **Clone** the apt-nerd repository:
+1. **Clone** the apt-nerd repository (or **download and unzip** the repo):

     ```bash
     git clone https://github.com/Prog-Monkey/apt-nerd.git
     ```

+    If you're downloading manually, make sure to unzip the file into a directory.

 2. **Navigate** into the apt-nerd directory: